I Haven’t Filed Taxes in 3 Years. What Do I Do?

 Claiming Missed Tax Refunds

-To claim a refund from credits like the Recovery Rebate Credit, you have three years from the filing deadline.
-Filing after this period results in an expired refund, which the IRS cannot issue.
+To claim a refund from credits like the Recovery Rebate Credit, you generally have three years from the filing deadline.
+Filing after this period can also mean losing valuable tax credits, including the earned income credit, because the IRS cannot issue an expired refund.

 Act quickly to ensure you receive any entitled refunds.